Beginner to intermediate

 40 hours (4.0 CEUs)

-Attendance at all six days of the program is required to complete the training.
+Attendance at all eight days of the program is required to complete the training.

 This 40-hour program provides comprehensive, in-depth training in a comfortable and supportive learning environment.
-Developed and taught by Perri Mayes (JD, Drake University) it offers a combination of lectures, demonstrations, and role-playing exercises to prepare you for the practice of mediation.
-An experienced dispute-resolution professional, Mayes is also well known as an inspiring, thorough, and supportive trainer.
+Developed and taught by Michael D. Rust (JD, Marquette University), it offers a combination of lectures, demonstrations, and role-playing exercises to prepare you for the practice of mediation.
+An experienced dispute-resolution professional, Rust is also well known as an inspiring, thorough, and supportive trainer.
 The training includes ample time to practice skills as you learn them.